Event | 21 September 2022 | 9:30 am – 3:00 pm

 Dr. Jonas S. Brueckner is a counsel in Baker McKenzie's Berlin office.
 He joined the Firm in 2014 and advises on antitrust and competition law.
 Prior to joining Baker McKenzie, Dr. Brueckner was a member of the Brussels-based antitrust team of another international law firm from 2010 to 2014, and a government official (Regierungsrat) at Germany's Federal Ministry of Economic Affairs in Berlin from 2009 to 2010.

-Jan Albert Kresken, a counsel, practices in the area of competition law, especially in the pharmaceutical and insurance sectors.
+Jan Kresken, a partner, practices in the area of competition law, especially in the automotive, chemicals, pharmaceutical and (re)insurance sectors.
 He holds a degree in law from the Westfaelische Wilhelms-Universitaet Muenster (University of Muenster) and a master’s degree (LL.M.) in competition law, economics, and policy from the University of East Anglia in Norwich, UK.
 After his studies, he began his PhD in competition law at the University of Muenster.
 Prior to joining Baker McKenzie, he worked as research assistant for Clifford Chance in Duesseldorf and as pupil barrister in the area of competition law for the German Bundeskartellamt (federal cartel office) and the firms Clifford Chance in Duesseldorf and Dierks & Bohle in Berlin.

 Dr. Steffen Scheuer is a member of the Firm’s European Labor Law and Global Labor Law practice groups.
 He is experienced in all aspects of employment law and compliance matters.
 Dr. Scheuer’s dissertation on stock options was awarded the Price of Honors by the Employers Association for the Metal Industry.
 He regularly delivers speeches for Baker McKenzie’s clients on employment law and compliance issues, and conducts management trainings in labor law and compliance policies.
 Dr. Scheuer also practiced in the Firm’s San Francisco and Palo Alto offices.